ronipaul2021/C-Programming/README.md

 ## 📄 License

 This repository is open-source and licensed under the [MIT License](LICENSE).
 You can freely use, modify, and distribute the code, as long as you include the proper attribution to the original author.

-The full terms of the MIT License are as follows: